 A hyperlocal marketplace is one that only focuses on a small area.
 They may only be available in a local market or can also be geographically constrained versions of larger platforms like DoorDash or Yelp.

-How do you create a multi-vendor marketplace?
+How do you create a multi vendor marketplace?

 There are a few common approaches businesses consider when looking to launch a marketplace.
 The first question one typically needs to answer is the buy vs build analysis.
-Meaning, should they build the software from scratch, bolt together various solutions, or buy a pre-built marketplace platform
+Meaning, should they build the marketplace software from scratch, bolt together various solutions, or buy a pre-built marketplace platform

 Build a custom multi-vendor marketplace